atweiden/finn/doc/Syntax.md

 2. Inter-file

-Depending on the flavor of Sectional Inline, the horizontal whitespace following the Section sign must be followed by either a Sectional Block Name, a Sectional Block Name plus a file path, or just a file path.
+Depending on the flavor of Sectional Inline, the horizontal whitespace following the Section sign must be followed by either a quoted Sectional Block Name, a quoted Sectional Block Name plus a file path, or just a file path.
 An *Inline Reference* can take the place of the file path.

 ### Intra-file Sectional Inlines